IAmMosi/Stcock_Prediction/README.md

 Hi guys! <br />
 This is my code for [Stock Prediction Challenge](https://www.hackerrank.com/challenges/stockprediction/problem).
 In this code I have tried to implement appropriate and clear code to be easy to read.
 The main problem is completely explained in [hakcerrank](https://www.hackerrank.com/challenges/stockprediction/problem), and I dont write excessive explanation hear.
 So, let's go to the code and solution. <br />
-In my code, there are some functions and some statistical formula, and I will explain all of them.
-After that, I will explain my logic in code.Firstly, I explain some statistical subjects. <br />
+In my code, there are some functions and some statistical concepts, and I will explain all of them.
+After that, I will explain my logic in code.Firstly, I explain some statistical concepts. <br />

 # Some Statistics
-I have used some statistical formulas to have more accurate prediction and BUY and SELL more reliable. <br />
+I have used some statistical concepts to have more accurate prediction and BUY and SELL more reliable. <br />
 1. SMA (Simple Moving Avreage): <br />
 It calculates the average of a selected range of prices by the number of periods in that range.
 The average is called "moving" because it is plotted on the chart bar by bar, forming a line that moves along the chart as the average value changes.
 You can find its formula [hear](https://www.investopedia.com/terms/s/sma.asp#:~:text=A%20simple%20moving%20average%20(SMA)%20calculates%20the%20average%20of%20a,of%20periods%20in%20that%20range).
 2. EMA (Exponential Moving Avreage): <br />